jtremblay/ShotgunMG/README.md

                Home page: jtremblay.github.io/shotgunmg.html
 ```

 This repository contains an implementation of the ShotgunMG pipeline (https://doi.org/10.1093/bib/bbac443) for Nextflow.
-The original pipeline implemented with the GenPipes workflow management system is available here: https://bitbucket.org/jtremblay514/nrc_pipeline_public.
+The original pipeline implemented with the GenPipes workflow management system is available here: https://bitbucket.org/jtremblay514/nrc_pipeline_public and an exhaustive user guide here: https://jtremblay.github.io/shotgunmg_guide_v1.3.2.html.

 All the modules defined in the `shotgunmg.config` file should be installed and functional.
 The nrc_tools utilities can be found here: https://bitbucket.org/jtremblay514/nrc_tools_public .
 Briefly, this pipeline takes a set of raw reads (i.e. short Illumina reads), performs quality control and co-assemble the QC-controlled reads.
 These reads are then mapped against the co-assembly to generate contig and gene abundance matrices.
 The co-assembly is also processed through a gene caller (i.e. Prodigal).
 Resulting genes are functionally annotated using hmmsearch vs pfam; hmmsearch vs kofam and rpsblast vs COG.
 Taxonomic annotations are assigned using the CAT package.
 Finally, MAGs are generated using MetaBAT2.
 Ultimately, this pipeline processes raw fastqs into gene and contig abundance matrices (how many reads per sample par gene or contig) and functional and taxonomic annotation files.